danelahman/lograc-2022/README.md

-# Git repository for the course Logika v računalništvu
+# Logika v računalništvu

-This repository contains the course materials for the course [Logika v računalništvu](https://ucilnica.fmf.uni-lj.si/course/view.php?id=252) (exercises, sample solutions, code, etc).
+This repository contains the course materials for the course [Logika v računalništvu](https://ucilnica.fmf.uni-lj.si/course/view.php?id=252) (exercises, sample solutions, lecture notes, code, etc).
 The repository will be continuously updated and added to as the course progresses.

-**Note:** This code has been checked to work with Agda version 2.6.2 and 2.6.2.1, and Agda standard library version 1.7.1.
-Using an older version of Agda or a different standard library version will likely result in errors when typechecking the exercises and the imported standard library modules.
-Thus, when obtaining Agda using one of the methods described below, make sure you install Agda version 2.6.2 or 2.6.2.1.
+**Note:** The code in this repository has been checked to work with Agda version 2.6.2 and 2.6.2.1, and Agda standard library version 1.7.1.
+Using an older version of Agda or a different standard library version will likely result in errors when typechecking some of the exercises and the imported standard library modules.
+Thus, when obtaining Agda using one of the methods described [below](#installing-agda), make sure you install Agda version 2.6.2 or 2.6.2.1.

-Below are instructions on
+Below you can find instructions on
 - [How to install Agda](#installing-agda)
 - [How to interact with Agda](#interacting-with-agda)
 - [How to get the course materials](#getting-the-course-materials)

-In case of any questions about these instructions, please contact the course TA.
+In case of any questions, please contact the course TA or ask for help on the course Discord server.

 # Installing Agda